Path-Check/gaen-mobile/docs/NON_LOCAL_DATA_DICTIONARY.md

-## Data Dictionary
+## Non-Local Data Dictionary

 This file lists all of the data which could theoretically leave the device.

 ### General Notes

-- Many application features are configurable and optionally enabled on a per build basis, so not every listed here is necessarily included in a public release of the app via the App Store or the Play Store.
+- Many application features are configurable and optionally enabled on a per build basis, so not every item listed here is necessarily included in a public release of the app via the App Store or the Play Store.
+If a build does not require an optional feature, it is not included.

 - All network communication is encrypted with standard SSL security protections.

 - No network communication includes personally-identifying information such as a device id or IP address.

 - No extra data is shared that is not essential to the proper functioning of the application.

 - All data that leaves the device must be explicitly agreed to be sent by the user to be shared.

 #### GAEN Exposure Notification Related Data